-Generally, this car had only two doors and a powerful engine.
+The standard definition is an American-made 2-door sports car that is designed powerful engines for high-performance driving.
 Most of them are made in America.
 Among the famous names in this industry were Ford and Chevrolet.
 Both of them re-released a modern day adaptation of their most famous car from that era.
 Particularly, Mustang and Camaro.

-The most important part of a muscle car was its engine.
-It doesn’t matter how crappy your interior is or how bad your car looked like from the outside as long as its engine produce enough horsepower to provide its driver’s need for speed.
+The most important part of a muscle car is its engine.
+It doesn’t matter how crappy your interior is or how bad your car looked like from the outside as long as its engine produced enough horsepower to provide its driver’s need for some real speed.

 Here is the list of muscle cars that have different configurations or unusual body types that you cannot see normally.
 Most of them are manufactured in small numbers and finding them nowadays are next to impossible.

 The Superbird was an extremely modified version of Plymouth’s Roadrunner and only 135 of them are produced.
 Plymouth’s intention of creating this car was for racing purposes only.
 It has the same appearance from its predecessor Charger Daytona.